jeccalong/NPS_Mortality_Analysis/README.md

 This is the method used to stabilize park-level mortality rates and create credible rates used for comparison.
 Small units, units with very low visitation, and units with very few incidents can show unstable raw rates.
 The empirical Bayes approach "shrinks" extreme values toward the system-wide mean in a controlled and consistent way.
 Parks with more data retain more of their raw rate information and parks with sparse data receive more adjustment.
 This produces far more reliable comparisons across units.

 ***Decile grouping and mapping***

 Mortality rates were binned into percentile groups to support choropleth visualization and make relative differences intuitive on a map.

 ***Variance comparisons***

-During analysis, I hypothesized that the variance in mortality rates would be more stable when analyzed regionally vs system wide.
+During analysis, I hypothesized that the variance in mortality rates would be more stable when analyzed regionally vs system-wide.
 I compared the variance of mortality rates across the entire National Park System to the variance within each individual region.
 The goal was to see whether parks inside the same region showed more consistency.
 I used these to test whether regional grouping explained differences in mortality.
 My hypothesis did not hold, which helped clarify the direction of the analysis.

 ***Spearman Correlation***